codemod-com/codemod/apps/frontend/app/(website)/studio/README.md

 ### 1. Build

-With the help of fine-tuned LLMs under-the-hood and codemod creation features such as expert-curated prompts, smart highlighting & GUI codemod builder, Codemod Studio can help you build codemods in a few minutes.
+With the help of fine-tuned LLMs under-the-hood and codemod creation features such as expert-curated prompts, and smart highlighting, Codemod Studio can help you build codemods in a few minutes.

 ### 2. Test